spyking-circus/spyking-circus/docs_sphinx/code/config.rst

-    max_iter       = 200       # Maximum number of iterations of the stochastic gradient descent (SGD) learning_rate  = 1.0e-3    # Initial learning rate which controls the step-size of the SGD roc_sampling   = 10        # Number of points to estimate the ROC curve of the BEER estimate make_plots     = png       # Generate sanity plots of the validation [Nothing or None if no plots] test_size      = 0.3       # Portion of the dataset to include in the test split radius_factor  = 0.5       # Radius factor to modulate physical radius during validation juxta_dtype    = uint16    # Type of the juxtacellular data juxta_thresh   = 6         # Threshold for juxtacellular detection
+    max_iter       = 200       # Maximum number of iterations of the stochastic gradient descent (SGD) learning_rate  = 1.0e-3    # Initial learning rate which controls the step-size of the SGD roc_sampling   = 10        # Number of points to estimate the ROC curve of the BEER estimate test_size      = 0.3       # Portion of the dataset to include in the test split radius_factor  = 0.5       # Radius factor to modulate physical radius during validation juxta_dtype    = uint16    # Type of the juxtacellular data
+    juxta_thresh   = 6         # Threshold for juxtacellular detection
-    juxta_valley   = False     # True if juxta-cellular spikes are negative peaks
+    juxta_valley   = False     # True if juxta-cellular spikes are negative peaks juxta_spikes   =           # If none, spikes are automatically detected based on juxta_thresh
+    filter         = True      # If the juxta channel need to be filtered or not make_plots     = png       # Generate sanity plots of the validation [Nothing or None if no plots]

 Please get in touch with us if you want to use this section, only for validation purposes.
 This is an implementation of the :doc:`BEER metric <../advanced/beer>`